projectara/greybus-spec/source/module_interface_lifecycles.rst

 - The AP Interface's ID is ap_interface_id.
 - The Interface ID of the Interface being powered off is interface_id.

-..
-XXX input from the power management team is required to better define the error handling here.

-..
-XXX input from the power management team is required to add calls to other proposed Control Operations which act on the Interface's Bundles and the Interface itself in the right places when those proposed operations are merged.

-1. The sequence defined in :ref:`lifecycles_connection_closure` shall be followed to attempt to close all of the provided Non-Control Connections.

-   If any attempt fails, this procedure has failed.
-The results are undefined.
+1. For every Bundle associated with the Interface being powered off which is not in the :ref:`hardware-model-bundle-off` state:
+     a) if the Bundle is in the :ref:`hardware-model-bundle-active` state, the AP shall follow the
+        :ref:`lifecycles_connection_closure` procedure for every CPort
+        for which a Connection is established,
+     b) if the Bundle is in the :ref:`hardware-model-bundle-suspended` state, the AP exchange the :ref:`control-bundle-resume` with the Bundle in order to bring it back to the :ref:`hardware-model-bundle-active` state and then follow
+        step a),
+     c) exchange a :ref:`control-bundle-deactivate` with the
+        Interface being powered down,

+     If any step above fails, this step shall be considered failed, but the AP should still forcibly power down the Interface by continuing from step 3.

+2. The AP Interface shall exchange a :ref:`control-interface-deactivate` with the Interface being powered down.
+If the Operation fails (including the cases where the AP may retry sending the Greybus Control Interface Deactivate Prepare Operation as defined in the Operation description), this procedure has failed.

-2. The sequence defined in :ref:`lifecycles_control_closure_power_down` shall be followed to close the Control Connection to the Interface.
+3. The sequence defined in :ref:`lifecycles_control_closure_power_down` shall be followed to close the Control Connection to the Interface.

    If the sequence fails, this procedure has failed.
 The results are undefined.

-3. The AP shall exchange a :ref:`svc-route-destroy` with the SVC.
+4. The AP shall exchange a :ref:`svc-route-destroy` with the SVC.
 The intf1_id and intf2_id fields in the request payload shall respectively equal ap_interface_id and interface_id.

    If the Operation fails, this procedure has failed.
 The results are undefined.

-4. The AP shall exchange an :ref:`svc-interface-unipro-disable` with the SVC to disable UNIPRO within the Switch.
+5. The AP shall exchange an :ref:`svc-interface-unipro-disable` with the SVC to disable UNIPRO within the Switch.

    If the Operation fails, this procedure has failed.
 The results are undefined.

-5. The AP shall exchange an :ref:`svc-interface-refclk-disable` with the SVC.
+6. The AP shall exchange an :ref:`svc-interface-refclk-disable` with the SVC.
 The intf_id field in the request payload shall equal interface_id.